Stock events for MicroVision, Inc. (MVIS)

 MVIS’s Geographic footprint

-MicroVision, Inc. has a global presence with offices in Redmond, Washington, Detroit, Michigan, and Hamburg, Germany.
+MicroVision, Inc. has a global presence with offices in Redmond, Washington (headquarters), Detroit, Michigan, and Hamburg and Nuremberg, Germany.
 The company develops and commercializes its lidar sensors and perception solutions in the United States, Germany, and internationally.
+Its engineering excellence is based in Washington State, Washington D.C., Hamburg, and Ulm, Germany.

 MVIS Corporate Image Assessment